 One of the reasons that HIV is so dangerous is that a person can have the virus for a long time without knowing it.
-So making smart choices about sex and not using drugs is the best way to avoid HIV/AIDS.
+That person can then spread the virus to others through high-risk behaviors.

 HIV transmission can be prevented by: